What is a Security Deposit for Reservation Platforms (Excluding Airbnb)?

 Refund Process

-If no damages occur during your stay, the deposit is refunded according to the host's policy.
-Typically, refunds are issued at check-out or within 14 days after check-out.
-The exact timeline should be clearly stated in the host's policies.
+If no damages occur during your stay, the deposit is refunded according to the host's policy, usually at check-out or within 14 days after check-out.
+Make sure you understand the specific refund timeline before your arrival.

 Deposit Terms Vary by Host

-Each host sets their own deposit terms, collects and holds the deposit, and issues refunds based on their policy.
-Therefore, it is crucial to review all deposit details before booking to ensure you understand the requirements and conditions.
+The host sets the deposit terms, collects and holds the deposit, and issues the refund.
+It is important to review all deposit details before booking to avoid any surprises.

 Communication with Your Host